-On CCS computers, student can scan the QR Code on the CCS SUCCESS CARD to access online learning through Clever.
+Students can scan the QR Code on their CCS SUCCESS CARD to access online learning through Clever.
 The card can also be used as a library card.
 Simply visit the check-out desk at any branch of the Columbus Metropolitan Library.